SVX Optics

 Figuring - Stage One

 On-axis astigmatism happens when a lens (or its wavefront) is asymmetrical after being polished.
-This may make the optical wavefront look like a potato chip as seen below.
+This may make the optical wavefront look like a potato chip as seen to the left.
 Since the wavefront is not symmetrical, the focal length will vary as we move from one location to another within the circumference of the lens.
 Light from one plane comes to focus at a different location than light from another plane.
 This will turn a point of light (a star) into a distorted line or a cross.

-Figuring – Stage Two
+Final Figuring – Stage Two